brand logo

 Your screen is too small to display the code.

-We use the YouTube API's `search().list()` method with keywords like "Tech", "Programming", and "Computer Science".
-We tell the API to only search for channels, sort them by relevance, and bring back 50 results at a time.
-From these results, we only need the channel ID.
-After we have a list of IDs, we loop through them and use the `channels().list()` method on each one to get detailed information like the channel's name, URL, icon, and statistics.
-Here’s what an entry looks like in our CSV file for Fireship:
+We use the YouTube API's `search().list()` method with keywords like "Tech", "Programming", and "Computer Science" to find channels.
+We extract the channel IDs and use the `channels().list()` method to get detailed metadata.
+Here is what an entry looks like in our CSV file:

 ChannelID,ChannelName,ChannelIcon,ChannelUrl,ExistedSince,SubscriberCount,VideoCount,ViewCount,Country